 News release from the Indiana Economic Development Corporation:

-The Indiana Economic Development Corporation offered Gator Cases, Inc. up to $100,000 in performance-based tax credits based on the company’s job creation plans.
-The town of Grabill will consider additional property tax abatement at the request of the Fort Wayne-Allen County Economic Development Alliance.
+The Indiana Economic Development Corporation (IEDC) offered Golfo di Napoli Dairy up to $300,000 in conditional tax credits based on the company’s job creation plans.
+These incentives are performance-based, meaning until Hoosiers are hired, the company is not eligible to claim incentives.
+The Huntington County Board of Commissioners approved additional grant funding at the request of Huntington County Economic Development Corporation.

 The Indiana Economic Development Corporation (IEDC) leads the state of Indiana’s economic development efforts, helping businesses launch, grow and locate in the state.
 Governed by a 15-member board chaired by Governor Eric J. Holcomb, the IEDC manages many initiatives, including performance-based tax credits, workforce training grants, innovation and entrepreneurship resources, public infrastructure assistance, and talent attraction and retention efforts.
 For more information about the IEDC, visit www.iedc.in.gov.